sothach/limiter/README.md

 #### Domain Model
-Although domain information for this project was trivial, a couple of domain classes were defined, as a logical place to enforce domain rules.  `CreditLimit` is the prime domain concept, representing the line items in the limits files, supported by `java.time.LocalDate` and `PhoneNumber`
+Although domain information for this project was trivial, a couple of domain classes were defined, as a logical place to enforce domain rules.  `CreditLimit` is the prime domain concept, representing the line items in the limits files, supported by `java.time.LocalDate`, `BigDecimal` and `PhoneNumber`
 #### Security
-* Given the proof-of-concept status of the project, authorization with a simple api key is deemed sufficient, rather than a more flexible, OAuth style solution
+* Given the proof-of-concept status of the project, authorization/authentication with a simple api key is deemed sufficient, rather than a more flexible, OAuth style solution
 * As the service is only intended for local deployment, CSRF filters were disabled
 * In production, should be made available over HTTPS for privacy / integrity of communications.
 HTTP was considered adequate fot the proof-of-concept nature of the mission